 Though I rarely do them, masks are a potent astringent, cleansing, soothing, and benefitting pores.
 Depending on the material (I like clay), these can even absorb toxins like pesticides, herbicides, fungicides, heavy metals, and mycotoxins.
 Masks work for all skin types.
 The best I’ve come across is the Alitura Naturals Mask which contains an advanced formula.
 Including four synergistic clays along with vitamin C, colostrum, American Ginseng, freshwater pearl powder, and organic kelp.

 Cleansers help remove the old, dead skin cells to allow room for the new.
 They generally contain exfoliants, and often harsh chemicals (be sure to choose something clean).
 Then, applying moisturizer keeps the skin barrier safe and intact.
-Internally, protecting elastin and collagen.
+Internally, it protects elastin and collagen.

 Specific ingredients I like are: